mongodb/specifications/source/run-command/run-command.rst

 The driver's cursor MUST update its ``id`` and ``ns``, as well as store the ``nextBatch`` from every getMore response.

+Tailable and TailableAwait
+""""""""""""""""""""""""""

+By default most cursors are non-tailable, for example, a find that exhausts when all results for the filter have been satisfied.
+MongoDB also supports creating cursors that "tail" or follow the target namespace for new data.
+Querying capped collections and change streams are some examples of tailable cursor use cases.
+A tailable cursor can receive ``getMore`` responses with an empty ``nextBatch`` array, this does not indicate that the cursor has been exhausted.

+In addition to considering a cursor tailable, an ``awaitData`` flag may be sent on the initial command.
+This will request that the server block responding to the ``getMore`` immediately and instead rely on the ``maxTimeMS`` field of the ``getMore`` (or server default).
+If the time does expire an empty batch will be returned and the driver MUST issue another ``getMore``.

+It is up to the user to construct their initial command with ``awaitData`` and ``tailable`` flags as well as inform RunCursorCommand of the ``cursorType`` that should be constructed.
+Requesting a ``cursorType`` that does not align with the fields sent to the server on the initial command SHOULD be documented as undefined behavior.

 Resource Cleanup
 """"""""""""""""